Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Memphis Performance Insights

-- The Tigers are outscoring opponents by 6.5 points per game with a +91 scoring differential overall.
-They put up 79.2 points per game (80th in college basketball) and give up 72.7 per contest (225th in college basketball).
+- The Tigers average 79.2 points per game (80th in college basketball) while allowing 72.7 per outing (225th in college basketball).
+They have a +91 scoring differential overall and outscore opponents by 6.5 points per game.

-- Memphis is 147th in college basketball at 37.3 rebounds per game.
-That's similar to the 37.4 its opponents average.
+- The 37.3 rebounds per game Memphis averages rank 148th in college basketball.
+Its opponents pull down 37.4 per outing.

+- Memphis hits 1.1 fewer threes per contest than the opposition, 7.6 (171st in college basketball) compared to its opponents' 8.7.

 SMU Performance Insights

-- The Mustangs are outscoring opponents by 14.0 points per game, with a +196 scoring differential overall.
-They put up 75.6 points per game (172nd in college basketball) and allow 61.6 per outing (13th in college basketball).
+- The Mustangs' +196 scoring differential (outscoring opponents by 14.0 points per game) is a result of putting up 75.6 points per game (172nd in college basketball) while allowing 61.6 per outing (13th in college basketball).

-- SMU wins the rebound battle by 6.1 boards on average.
-It collects 40.7 rebounds per game, 39th in college basketball, while its opponents pull down 34.6.
+- The 40.7 rebounds per game SMU accumulates rank 39th in the country, 6.1 more than the 34.6 its opponents pull down.

-- SMU makes 1.7 more threes per game than the opposition, 7.4 (194th in college basketball) compared to its opponents' 5.7.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.